User Guide

 -

-clear undoRestores all previously deleted contacts.
+clear undoRestores all previously deleted contacts while keeping the current filter unchanged.

 -